WSB-TV: History

-Sale to Apollo Global Management

-On July 24, 2018, WSB-TV parent Cox Enterprises announced that it was "exploring strategic options" for Cox Media Group's television stations, which the company said could involve "partnering or merging these stations into a larger TV company."
+On July 24, 2018, WSB-TV parent Cox Enterprises announced that it was "exploring strategic options" for Cox Media Group's television stations, which the company said could involve "partnering or merging these stations into a larger TV company".
 Cox Media Group's president, Kim Guthrie, subsequently clarified to trade publication Radio & Television Business Report that the company was solely seeking "a merger or partnership" and not an outright sale of the television stations.

 In February 2019, it was announced that Apollo Global Management would acquire Cox Media Group and Northwest Broadcasting's stations.
 Although the group planned to operate under the name Terrier Media, it was later announced in June 2019 that Apollo would also acquire Cox's radio and advertising businesses, and retain the Cox Media Group name.
 The sale was completed on December 17, 2019.

 Programming

-WSB-TV carries most of the ABC lineup in pattern.
-The station airs an alternate live feed of ABC World News Tonight at 7 p.m. (rather than 6:30 p.m. as with most ABC stations in the Eastern Time Zone) due to a longtime hour-long 6 p.m. newscast.
-The network's Sunday morning talk show, This Week, airs on a two-hour delay to accommodate the station's Sunday morning newscast.
-Prior to September 2015, WSB-TV has preempted America This Morning in favor of running another half-hour of World News Now until the start of the station's morning newscast.
-Syndicated programs broadcast by WSB-TV include Live with Kelly and Ryan, Tamron Hall, The Kelly Clarkson Show, and Entertainment Tonight, among others.
+Past programming preemptions and deferrals

 As an NBC affiliate, WSB-TV preempted programs airing from noon to 2 p.m. in favor of airing a feature film presentation during that time.
 It would also air at least one film from its lineup in prime time, and it would also preempt the non-NFL-related NBC Sports programs in favor of carrying still another film, plus The Lawrence Welk Show.

-WSB-TV continued this practice as late as June 2007, when it reportedly preempted a telecast of the Pixar film Finding Nemo in favor of the Ron Howard-directed comedy Parenthood.
-In 2004, WSB-TV and the other two ABC stations under Cox ownership (WSOC-TV in Charlotte and WFTV in Orlando) declined to telecast the Steven Spielberg film Saving Private Ryan due to the graphic violence and profanity in the film after the FCC stepped up its vigilance on these matters following the Janet Jackson-Justin Timberlake Super Bowl incident that year.
+In 2004, WSB-TV and the other two ABC stations under Cox ownership (WSOC-TV in Charlotte and WFTV in Orlando) declined to telecast the Steven Spielberg film Saving Private Ryan due to the graphic violence and profanity in the film after the FCC stepped up its vigilance on these matters following the Janet Jackson–Justin Timberlake Super Bowl incident that year.
 The FCC declared the film as not indecent once the telecast of the war drama concluded.